Posterior contraction rates for support boundary recovery: Gaussian process priors

 This coincides with the minimax rate $n^{-\beta/(\beta+1)}$ if $\beta = 1/2.$ For $\beta >1/2,$ we do not gain anymore in the contraction rate by imposing more smoothness on the signal.
 For $\beta< 1/2$ the rate is slower than the minimax rate.
-This behaviour of the posterior for Gaussian priors is well-known in nonparametric Bayes theory.